Medically reviewed by Drugs.com. Last updated on Nov 1, 2023.

 - Eyes.
-Gonorrhea that affects your eyes may cause eye pain, sensitivity to light, and pus-like discharge from one or both eyes.
+Gonorrhea that affects your eyes can cause eye pain, sensitivity to light, and pus-like discharge from one or both eyes.

 - Throat.
-Signs and symptoms of a throat infection may include a sore throat and swollen lymph nodes in the neck.
+Signs and symptoms of a throat infection might include a sore throat and swollen lymph nodes in the neck.

 - Joints.
 If one or more joints become infected by the affected joints might be warm, red, swollen and extremely painful, especially during movement.
 This condition is known as septic arthritis.

 When to see your doctor

 Make an appointment with your healthcare professional if you notice symptoms such as a burning sensation when you urinate or a pus-like discharge from your penis, vagina or rectum.

 Also make an appointment if your partner has been diagnosed with gonorrhea.
 You may not experience signs or symptoms that prompt you to seek medical attention.
 But without treatment, you can reinfect your partner even after he or she has been treated for gonorrhea.

 The ovaries, fallopian tubes, uterus, cervix and vagina (vaginal canal) make up the female reproductive system.